khaoscontrol/kcc-web-services/README.md

 + Code
 + Name

+Whichever item it represents, the value must be string data.

 #### XML

 When used as XML, the ``ID``, ``Code``, or ``Name`` are set as attributes on a node.